shakfu/rclean/README.md

 # rclean

-A simple commandline code cleanup tool in rust to recursively remove unnecessary files and directories matching a list of glob patterns from a given path.
+A simple commandline code cleanup tool in rust to recursively remove files and directories matching a list of glob patterns from a given path.

+It has a number of safety measures:

+- Safe defaults.
+- Dry-run option.
-By default, confirmation is asked prior to removal.
+- By default, confirmation is asked prior to removal.
+- Symlinks are not removed except with permission.
+- Paths which startwith ".." are skipped.
+- Configuration from file can only run with permission.

 ## Usage